What is a data pipeline?

 3. A massive backlog of BI projects

 Often the case in a traditional data warehousing setup.
 However, what is the cost of critical resources spending hours every week on workaround solutions built-in spreadsheets?
-Does it have to be the case in 2020s – NO.
+Does it have to be the case in the 2020s – NO.

 4. Custom scripts to do ETL

 Developers love this, and business users hate it.
 Why?
-Because they don’t scale, they are not reliable, and when they break, the fixes may not happen on-time.
+Because they don’t scale, they are not reliable, and when they break, the fixes may not happen on time.
 If your developers are writing custom scripts, then you are certainly taking their time away from building innovative solutions.

 5. Multiple applications supporting business operations

 Often the case these days with the increased usage of SaaS applications and marketing platforms.
 This trend is only moving in one direction, and that is upwards.
 It is more and more common to find best of breed applications in place of monolithic software packages.
-Quite a few of these applications are replaced more frequently now that they did earlier.
+Quite a few of these applications are replaced more frequently now than they did earlier.

 6. Rapid company growth

 A company’s growth intrinsically increases the demands on resource time to deliver more to sustain growth while hiring catches up and new resources ramp up.
 Ensuring your resources are spending time on activities that directly contribute to growth is vital to maintain this growth and to prevent resource burnout.